 The puffed-up bag now allows a better through-flow of water and the oysters roll around with the tidal movements because they are not compressed by the weight of the oyster bag.
 Increased water flow means less silt build-up and creates a ‘cleaner’ environment for the oyster to grow in.
 The end result is more regular growth and a better shaped oyster.

 They come in two distinctive models; the pink model and the black model.
-The pink model is only available to purchase as a full pallet and is self-assembly.
+The pink model is only available to purchase as a full pallet.

 The black booster is moulded and comes as a monoblock.
 A non-reinforced and reinforced version are available.